milesburton/news-sentiment-reader/README.md

 1. **Ollama Connection Failed**
    - Ensure Ollama is running
    - Check the OLLAMA_HOST and OLLAMA_PORT settings
-   - The analyzer will automatically fall back to TensorFlow
+   - The analyser will automatically fall back to TensorFlow

 2. **RSS Feed Issues**
    - Verify the RSS_FEED_URL is accessible